 Welcome to the Office of Financial Aid

 The Western Michigan University Homer Stryker M.D.
-School of Medicine Office of Financial Aid approaches the financing of education in a holistic way that is consistent with the institution’s mission, purpose, and values.
+School of Medicine Office of Financial Aid approaches the financing of education in a holistic way that is consistent with the institution’s mission, vision, and values.
 The information, programs, and services we provide are accurate, unbiased, without prejudice or personal gain, and compliant with all other institutional policies and procedures to the best of our knowledge and ability.

 We provide services, information, and counseling to assist students as they navigate their financial aid options in the areas of: